Skip to main contentArrow Right

 Passwordless authentication

 By removing the need for passwords altogether, passkeys eliminate one of the weakest links in healthcare security.
 Passwordless methods such as device-bound biometrics or authenticator apps streamline the login process while minimizing the risk of phishing and credential stuffing.
-They also improve the patient and clinician experience by reducing forgotten-password friction.
+They also improve the patient and clinician experience by reducing the friction of forgotten passwords.

 Adaptive authentication